Media

 Host: You have a personal story about dealing with workplace burnout that led you to this work, yes?

 Bonita: I did.
 I went through burnout, and at the time, people were not talking about it.
-So after many years of research and my background in leadership development and healthcare, I combined these things together to create this company, Breakthrough Personal & Professional Development, which works with organizations and individuals to prevent employee burnout.
+So, after many years of research and drawing on my background in leadership development and healthcare, I combined these to create Breakthrough Personal & Professional Development, which works with organizations and individuals to prevent employee burnout.

 Comprehensive Burnout Assessment tool